-Enterobacter (non-cloacae complex) consists of a number of species including Enterobacter aerogenes, Enterobacter amnigenus, and Enterobacter gergoviae.
+Enterobacter (non-cloacae complex) consists of a number of species including Enterobacter aerogenes (also known as Klebsiella aerogenes), Enterobacter amnigenus, and Enterobacter gergoviae.
 These species are rod-shaped, non-spore-forming, facultative anaerobes and are important organisms in hospital acquired infections.
-Though considered opportunistic pathogens, members of this complex have shown the ability to infect even immunocompetent persons.
-Some have been noted as intrinsically resistant to ampicillin, amoxicillin, and a number of cephalosporins.
-Multi-drug resistant strains have also begun to circulate with strains of an epidemic clone being detected in many European hospitals.
-Species have been isolated from drinking water, soil, and clinical specimens.
+Though considered opportunistic pathogens, members of this complex have shown the ability to infect even immunocompetent persons.24 Some have been noted as intrinsically resistant to ampicillin, amoxicillin, and a number of cephalosporins.7 Multi-drug resistant strains have also begun to circulate with strains of an epidemic clone being detected in many European hospitals.25 Species have been isolated from drinking water, soil, and clinical specimens.
 Locations for infection have included the respiratory tract, wounds, blood, and feces.
 The cobas eplex BCID-GN Enterobacter (non-cloacae complex) assay detects Enterobacter aerogenes, Enterobacter amnigenus, and Enterobacter gergoviae.